makersacademy/takeaway-challenge/README.md

 Keep it DRY, SOLID & TDD `--init`

+* unit & feature tested (feature tests in `/spec/integration`)

 Usage
 -----

 * Clone this repo
 * Run 'bundle' to ensure you have all the gems
-* to use the sms service, you will need to set up a `.env` file with your Twilio account details (see examples variables below)
+* to use the sms service, you will need to create a `.env` file in the root of the project directory with your Twilio account details (see examples variables below)

 ```
 ACCOUNT_SID="@account_sid"